libdyson-wg/ha-dyson/README.md

 ### Setup manually

 If you want to manually set up a Dyson device, you need to get credentials first.
-Clone or download https://github.com/libdyson-wg/libdyson-neon, then use `python3 get_devices.py` to do that.
-You may need to install some dependencies using `pip3 install -r requirements.txt`.
+You can use [opendyson](https://github.com/libdyson-wg/opendyson) to connect to the Dyson API and fetch the required device credentials, then use those credentials in the manual setup for your device on Home Assistant.

 ## FAQ